Souvenirs from Earth: History

 Close to the ideas of Nam June Paik and Brian Eno, the concept for the channel was first presented at the Institute of Contemporary Arts in 1998 and at the Venice Biennale in 1999 by Marcus Kreiss.
 In 2006, SFE received the license to broadcast in Germany and the channel officially went on air that year.
-In 2008, the channel started airing in France via Iliad (company) and in 2014 the channel started broadcasting via Austrian cable through Kabel Austria and A One.
+In 2008, the channel started airing in France via Iliad and in 2014 the channel started broadcasting via Austrian cable through Kabel Austria and A One.

 In 2009, SFE acquired a permanent installation at Palais de Tokyo and, in 2010, the channel became a residing fixture in all German airports.
 In 2011, the SFE was invited by the French Institute to present the channel at the Nam June Paik Center in Seoul, South Korea and while there put a show together to be viewed in Central Station on the largest LED screen in the world.

 In 2007, the channel's staff added Alec Crichton, a curator from the Academy of Media Arts Cologne to manage the incoming submissions from international artists for the channel's broadcast.
+In 2008, SFE released its second DVD of works entitled "Souvenirs of Earth V2", including works by Marcus Kreiss.
 In 2012, Markus Kienast, a telco engineer, created the livestream and aided the station's programming software and international development while Wolfgang Kabisch, a cultural journalist, became the editor-in-chief of the channel's cultural output in 2013.
 In 2014, glamour girl Melissa Mourer Ordener joined the team as the official muse.
+On August 8th 2026, the channel celebrated its 25th anniversary with a special "25 ans de Souvenirs from Earth (25 years of Souvenirs from Earth)" programme block which ran from 10pm to 2am, featuring art new and old.